 There are a few benefits to picking urethane over standard rubber.
 The first is that urethane is more durable than rubber.
-Even with a thinner application vs. rubber hex, they provide excellent resiliency to drops, scrapes, etc. Despite their enhanced durability, however, these from Rogue only carry a 1-year warranty compared to the 5 years on the REP version.
-I’m confident that a warranty claim is unlikely, even within a 5-year window on the Rogue version, but this is a distinction nonetheless.
+Even with a thinner application vs. rubber hex, they provide excellent resiliency to drops, scrapes, etc. However, despite their enhanced durability, these from Rogue only carry a 1-year warranty compared to 5 years on the REP version.

 Another big benefit of urethane dumbbells is that they’re significantly more compact than traditional rubber hexes.
 Again, this can make a big difference with range of motion, and it’s one of the biggest reasons I recommend urethane if you have the budget.
 These also come with straight, fully knurled handles with a chrome plating.

 Other benefits of urethane include no odor and a better aesthetic.
 Something else to consider is that these use round heads vs. hex heads.
 I prefer round heads because I love the pro-style look, but they’re prone to rolling on the floor and within some storage racks.